Board Member Bios

 Mr. Jeff Jacobs, Bismarck State College (RMASFAA, 1st Year Rep)

 Jeff Jacobs has been in financial aid for over 25 years, and served as the financial aid director at Bismarck State College (ND) since 2000.
 Jeff also worked in financial aid for the University of Mary, Minot State University, and Valley City State University.
-Jeff completed a Bachelor of Science degree from Valley City State University and a Master’s in Management from University of Mary.
-Jeff has served in many capacities for the North Dakota Association of Student Financial Aid Administrators including chairing committees and serving as the treasurer and president.
+He earned his B.S. from Valley City State University and a Master’s in Management from University of Mary.
+Jeff has served in many capacities for the North Dakota Association of Student Financial Aid Administrators, including chairing committees and serving as the treasurer and president.
 Jeff’s work with the Rocky Mountain Student Financial Aid Administrators Association includes teaching at Summer Institute, chairing the annual conference and serving as Vice President and President-Elect positions.
 He has served as president and treasurer of the local chapter of Dollars for Scholars.
 Jeff is married with two grown children – Rosa and Jessica.
 He enjoys golfing, seeing theatre productions and spending time with his family.

-Lisa Hopper has been at the National Park Community College since 1998 and has 20 years of experience in the higher education profession.
+Lisa Hopper has been at Arkansas' National Park Community College since 1998 and has 20 years of experience in the higher education profession.
 Over the years she has been active in state, and regional professional associations.
 She has been the recipient of several awards including the AASFAA Distinguished Service award and the AASFAA Rookie of the Year award.
 She is a former AASFAA President and Treasurer, has also served on SWASFAA's Board of Directors as both a state president and a representative-at-large.
 Hopper has served on the regional financial affairs and strategic/long range planning committees and the national nominations and elections committee.
-She is an active member for nearly 10 years on the board of directors for the Student Loan Guarantee Foundation of Arkansas.
+She is an active member of the board of directors for the Student Loan Guarantee Foundation of Arkansas.

 Comission Directors (3)